UTSCC09/project-canvassa/README.md

 From the project directory, run `$ cd backend`.
 This is the working directory for the backend.

 Before being able to successfully run the backend.
-You need to create a MongoDB project and set up a cluster connection.
-You can do so by following the instructions on their [documentation](https://www.mongodb.com/docs/atlas/government/tutorial/create-project/).
-Once you have:
+You need to install MongoDB and MongoDB Compass.
+You can do so by following the instructions on their [documentation](https://www.mongodb.com/try/download/community).
+Then, open up MongoDB compass and create a new database.
+Create a `.env` file in the backend directory and add `MONGODB_PORT` and `DB_NAME` keys in it with the values being the port MongoDB is connected to and the name you chose for the database respectively.

-- created a project
-- created a cluster in the project
-- allowed your IP address
-- created a user
-- learned how to connect to the cluster

-you can create a .env file in the backend directory with `ATLAS_URI=<your cluster uri>`.

 From here, run: